SollyKliff/SollyKliff/README.md

 - 🌱 I’m currently learning how to learn
 - 💞️ I’m looking to collaborate on a new way to teach learning
 - 📫 How to reach me discord: SollyKliff#0931
+- I also have a X account: @SollyKliff

 <!---
 SollyKliff/SollyKliff is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.